The following are some examples of situations in which a finding that the person knowingly

 EXAMPLE 4.
 Someone other than the claimant takes part in a redetermination or a medical examination

-on behalf of the claimant, while holding himself out to be the claimant.
-We may also
+on behalf of the claimant, while pretending to be the claimant.
+We may also sanction

-sanction the claimant if he or she is aware of the deception.
+the claimant if they are aware of the deception.

 EXAMPLE 5.
-A claimant reports that she is not working in response to a request for such information,
+A claimant reports that they are not working in response to a request for such information,

-but an observation reveals her working for a period of time that overlaps with the
+but an observation reveals them working for a period of time that overlaps with the

 EXAMPLE 6.
 A claimant alleges and exhibits physical impairments during an interview in a field